Table of Contents

 Breaching the conditions of your current student visa can significantly impact your renewal application.
 Common violations include working more hours than allowed (usually 48 hours per fortnight) or failing to maintain satisfactory academic progress.
 Visa breaches can result in visa refusal and may affect your future visa applications.

-What to Do If Your Visa Extension Is Rejected
+What To Do If Your Visa Extension Is Rejected

 Understanding the Reasons for Rejection